-Make several batches at once, minus the butter, and keep in an airtight container in the refrigerator.
+Make several batches of the topping at once, minus the butter, and keep in an airtight container in the refrigerator.
 Use 1 ½ cups of the topping mixed with 6 tablespoons melted butter and combine over 7 cups of fruit.
-It’s so quick and easy to make these crisps spur of the moment.

 Bird’s Nest Pudding, Brown Betty, Buckle, Cobbler, Crisp, Crumble, Grunt, Pandowdy, Slump, Sonker – all names and variations on “old-fashioned” English and Colonial American fruit desserts.
 If old-fashioned means out of date, I beg to differ.
 These recipes are wonderful ways to make use of abundant seasonal fresh fruit and are not just for dessert.

 The common denominator is the recipes all use fruit, sweeteners, and usually have a crusty top.
 What varies is the type of fruit, though apples predominate, and the type of pastry that covers the top or on occasion is broken up and mixed into the fruit bottom.

 What’s in a Name